ibm-cloud-architecture/refarch-caseportal-app/README.md

 ```
 $ ng build
 ```
 When involving a continuous integration using Jenkins the jenkins file executes the scripts defined in the scripts folder.
 The stages are build, and deploy to ICP.
-See the [jenkinsfile]().
+See the [jenkinsfile](./Jenkinsfile).

 When compiling the angular typescripts the javascript code generated is saved under `dist` folder.
+This folder is copied within the docker images so the nodejs can serve it while deployed in Kubernetes or docker run.

 ## Run
 We are proposing multiple deployments and execution environments: